 We have a contingency fee agreement with all of our Workers’ Compensation and Personal Injury clients.
-Our fee is based on a percentage of what we obtain for you, and we will not charge you any fee unless and until we settle your case, prevent the loss of your benefits or obtain benefits for you.
+Our fee is based on a percentage of what we obtain for you, and we will not charge you any fee unless and until we settle your case, prevent the loss of your benefits, or obtain benefits for you.

 Employer Coverage: Your employer must carry workers’ compensation insurance or be legally self-insured at the time of your injury.